 NC3 (Map A3.19) NC4 (Map A3.20) Link Length 2,330m 2,330m Horizontal Alignment Both alignments tie in to a proposed roundabout on the A49 to the North of the City and continue southeast, crossing over Codwell Road.
-Properties are located to the North and the south of the road alignment corridor available.
+Properties are located to the North and the south of the road defining the alignment corridor available.
 120m minimum desirable stopping sight distance is achieved for a 40mph road and no departures or relaxations required.
 215m minimum desirable stopping sight distance is achieved for a 60mph road and no departures or relaxations required.
 120m minimum desirable stopping sight distance is achieved for a 60mph road and no departures or relaxations required.
+NC3 crosses Munstone Road which is to be stopped up just north of the proposed development site before crossing beneath the high voltage overhead cables, over the railway and over the disused canal close to residential properties to meet the A4103 West of the existing roundabout.
 NC4 crosses Munstone Road which is to be stopped up just north of the proposed development then turns east, following the line of the high voltage electricity cables, crossing over the railway and disused canal, further from residential properties than NC3, before turning south to the A4103 at the existing Roundabout.
 Vertical Alignment Both alignments require significant embankments and areas of fill on the approaches to Codwell Road and the railway.
 One step relaxations in the stopping sight distance to 90m is required in two locations on both alignments.
-Earthworks Cut = 15,000m 3 Fill = 175,000m 3 Cut = 20,000m 3 Fill = 250,000m 3 Costs (2010) £14.1M £22.6M Conclusion NC3 is the lower cost partially due to reduced earthworks.
-However, additional cut could be generated on NC4 by lowering the alignment close to the A49 and, as other sections of the relief road have sur material, the requirement for this embankment fill may be an advantage depending on the Relief Road phasing.
-Costs are also influenced by the requirements for additional structures in NC4.
-NC4 has a reduced severance effect on the residential properties and reduced interference with the existing A4103.
-NC4 also allows for additional development land in the on of the Key development Z0 identified by the LDF development work.
-The selection of a favoured route is therefore likely to relate to the allocation of development land and consideration.
-For the purposes of the cost estimates, NC4 has been selected as a worst case. as such this report does not make a recommendation and suggests both routes are taken forward for further
+Earthworks Cut = 15,000m Fill = 175,000m Cut = 20,000m Fill = 250,000m Costs (2010) £14.1M £22.6M Conclusion usion NC3 is the lower cost partially due to reduced earthworks.
+However, additional cut could be generated on NC4 by lowering the alignment close to the A49 and, as other sections of the material, the requirement for this embankment fill may be an advantage depending on the Relief Road phasing.
+Costs are also influenced by the requirements for additional structures in NC4 has a reduced severance effect on the residential properties and reduced interference with the existing A4103.
+NC4 also allows for additional development land in the on of the Key development Zones identified by the LDF development work.
+The selection of a favoured route is therefore likely to relate to the allocation of development land and as such this report does not make a recommendation and suggests both routes are taken forward for further consideration.
+For the purposes of the cost estimates, NC4 has been selected as a worst case.